Saving water is important in terms of helping the environment, but in comparison it’s gas and electricity where you can save the real money.

 2. Turn your thermostat down

-Every degree above 20 degrees can put up to another 10% on your energy bill.
+According to Simple Energy Advice, every degree above 20 degrees can put up to another 10% on your energy bill.

 3. Use energy efficient light bulbs